 I can’t tell you how satisfying and rewarding it is when people come in with really bad teeth and leave with a brand new smile in the same day.
 I’ve been moved to tears when I see their tears.
 Getting new teeth that work and look natural means everything to them and me.”
 Dr. Thomas R. Gonzales

 The success rate of implants is over 95%!

-A tooth implant is a small titanium fixture that functions as a replacement for the root portion of a missing natural tooth.
-Ultimately the implant acts as an anchor for a dental prosthesis.
+The tooth implants are small titanium fixtures that functions as a replacement for the root portion of a missing natural teeth.
+Ultimately the implants acts as anchors for a dental prosthesis.

 The dental prosthesis can include:

 Implants can be placed so that they function totally independent of the remaining teeth.
 People will often lose a tooth due to a accident, medical reason or a traumatic incident.
 When traditional bridgework is used to replace a missing tooth, the surrounding teeth would need to be reshaped.
 This shaping process can expose these surrounding teeth to nerve damage.
 With a dental implant, it can be placed without damaging the surrounding sound teeth.

 There is always a surgical phase and a restorative phase.
 The time span between these stages may vary, depending on each individual case.
 In some cases, the implant can have a ‘tooth’ placed immediately.
 At other times, a healing period of about three months is necessary.